What's Really in Your Tap Water? A Family Guide

 Your pipes matter too.
 Water might leave the treatment plant clean but pick up lead or copper from your home's plumbing.
 Homes built before 1986 are particularly at risk for lead pipes or solder.

 The good news: testing is affordable and filters are effective.
-You don't need to panic—you just need information.
+You don't need to panic.
+You just need information.

 Legal standards and optimal standards aren't the same thing.
 Your water can be "compliant" and still worth filtering.